-Citation, DOI & article data
+Citation, DOI, disclosures and article data

-The third condyle, also known as condylus tertius or median occipital condyle, is a rare anatomic variant of the occipital condyles.
-It is a small separate ossicle at the anteromedial margin of the occipital condyle formed by the failure of the embryonic proatlas (4th occipital sclerotome) to unite with the condyle proper.
+The third condyle, also known as condylus tertius or the median occipital condyle, is a rare anatomical variant of the occipital bone that may mimic an occipital condyle fracture.
+It is part of the spectrum of occipital vertebrae.

 The third condyle is a rare variant, found in approximately 0.5-2.5% of individuals 1,2.
 It has an association with os odontoideum 3.